Use guest access and external access to collaborate with people outside your organization

 To configure external access, see Manage external access.

-Microsoft Teams free licenses do not support external access.
+Microsoft Teams Free (classic) licenses do not support external access.

 Use guest access to add a person from outside your organization to a team, where they can chat, call, meet, and collaborate on files.
 A guest can be given nearly all the same Teams capabilities as a native team member.
 For more information, see Guest experience in Teams.